 Circulation and mobility consider how people and goods move through and around the City.
-The circulation element addresses how a comprehensive, integrated transportation network can be planned to ~~achieve maximize~~ individual mobility in a manner consistent with community character and environmental protection.
+The circulation element addresses how a comprehensive, integrated transportation network can be planned to achieve maximize individual mobility in a manner consistent with community character and environmental protection.
 The City is committed to providing a complete, connected, multimodal transportation and mobility network.
 California law requires that transportation and land use policies be closely correlated.
 The Arcata General Plan accomplishes this in two ways.
-First, travel demand has been ~~forecasted~~ based on the amount and distribution of growth ~~anticipated allowed~~ by the land use plan.
-Second, ~~the policies of the~~ transportation, land use and air quality policies are linked ~~elements have been~~ ~~interwoven to provide a balance between~~ land uses and the transportation facilities that serve them.
-The overall theme of this element is achieving a balanced transportation and mobility system that is safe, accessible, comfortable, accommodating, and welcoming to all users. ~~Transportation and mobility~~ planning and policies in Arcata will put the safety of people first, both outside of vehicles and in them. ~~CONSIDER ADDING explanation here recognizing that mobility goes beyond just the transportation conditions focusing on vehicular roadways.~~ and transportation / circulation / mobility planning decisions.
+First, travel demand has been forecasted based on the amount and distribution of growth anticipated allowed by the land use plan.
+Second, the policies of the transportation, land use and air quality policies are linked elements have been interwoven to provide a balance between land uses and the transportation facilities that serve them.
+The overall theme of this element is achieving a balanced transportation and mobility system that is safe, accessible, comfortable, accommodating, and welcoming to all users.
+Transportation and mobility planning and policies in Arcata will put the safety of people first, both outside of vehicles and in them.

+CONSIDER ADDING explanation here recognizing that mobility goes beyond just the transportation conditions focusing on vehicular roadways.

+3) Safety first: Include clear wording in the Introduction, Guiding Principles and Goals, and throughout the Element's Policies to indicate that protecting and improving safety must come first in all policies and transportation / circulation / mobility planning decisions.
 Such wording is in line with a "Vision Zero" approach to transportation planning that strives to eliminate traffic-related death and injury as the highest priority in transportation planning, above and beyond speed, convenience, and financial cost.
 (Detailed suggestions for new wording are included in the "Track Changes" version of the MSWord draft Circulation Element.)